Label: no manufacturer indicated

 The first set lacks Paul's sentence after Two of us and has a better sound quality.

-Two different equipments were used for pressing the vinyls (or the records were pressed at two different plants), as shown by the pressing rings: equipment A is identified by a ring at 12 millimeters from the central hole, equipment B has a furrow nearly 2 mm wide at 31 mm from the central hole (see illustrations of the labels).
+Two different equipments were used for pressing the vinyls (or the records were pressed at two different plants), as shown by the pressing rings: equipment A is identified by a furrow almost 2 mm wide at 31 millimeters from the spindle hole, equipment B has a narrow ring at 12 mm from the central hole (see illustrations of the labels).
 The records were released on silver, pink, orange and dark blue-green labels with title and track listing.

 COVER.
 Apparently, the earlier copies had white blank sleeve, then a rubber stamped title in red ink was used.
 All the copies on blue and silver label that were seen have a white blank sleeve, excepting one on blue label that has a small stamp in black ink with title and price, evidently impressed by a dealer.
 Copies on pink and orange label were either blank or with the rubber stamped title.
 One copy on orange label has an insert cover printed on pink paper, which however may have been added to the plain white cover by a distributor.
 Another copy on orange label and red rubber stamp has also the insert of the WCF release (see here below).